gforti/AdvWebDevFall2017/public_html/week2/README.md

 $ express --view=pug demo
 ```

-> This will create an express application with the view engine pug in a folder called demo
+> :point_up: This will create an express application with the view engine pug in a folder called demo

 You will see the following output
 ```sh